Using Trusted Auth on Tableau Server

 To use Tableau Trusted Auth, each Username created on Metric Insights must have an identical Username in Tableau Server.
 For example, if you sign in with Username 'Mary Jane' in Metric Insights, then to be able to sign on to Tableau server you must also have the Username 'Mary Jane' in Tableau server.

 1.1.
-Find IP address of Metric Insights instance
+Find IP Address of Metric Insights Instance (for Tableau Server v8.0 and prior)

 For example, one way to find is from the following: